ciarangriffin93/Liverpool-FC-Quiz/README.md

 This is a quiz about the history of Liverpool Football Club.
 Users will be asked ten quiz questions and must answer all correctly within 60 seconds.

+## UX

+The goal is to create a responsive website for a quiz with a graphical user interface using HTML, CSS, and JavaScript.

 ## WireFrames

 #### Desktop: